johnvuko/JTMaterialTransition/README.md

 ## Notes

 The `animatedView` is not directly used, a new view is created based on the `frame`, `backgroundColor` properties for the animation.
 If you don't want to provide a view, you have to set `startFrame` and `startBackgroundColor` properties and call `init` instead of `initWithAnimatedView:`.

-`startFrame` must be the coordinates relative to the window.
+`startFrame` must be the coordinates relative to the window:

+    CGRect startFrame = [_animatedView.superview convertRect:_animatedView.frame toView:nil];

 ## Warning